List of The Flash characters: Grace Gibbons / Cicada II

 Grace Gibbons (portrayed by Islie Hirvonen as a pre-teen, Sarah Carter as an adult; season 5) is the orphaned niece of Orlin Dwyer who lost her parents in a metahuman incident.
 She was placed in a coma after being caught in the Enlightenment Satellite's falling debris, which also affected her uncle.
-Later, when Nora West-Allen (XS) enters Grace's mind, it is revealed that she is consciously aware of what's happening despite her comatose state because a tiny shard from the satellite affected her brain; turning her into a metahuman and forming a mental barrier to prevent further invasions.
+Later, when Nora West-Allen (XS) enters Grace's mind, it is revealed that she is consciously aware of what's happening despite her comatose state because a shard from the satellite affected her brain; turning her into a metahuman and forming a mental barrier to prevent further invasions.
 Trapped in her painful memories and negative emotions, Grace now shares her uncle's hatred of all metahumans despite being one and is implied to be even more powerful than him.
 Now she declares war against the Flash and XS, vowing to make them pay by any means necessary.
 When Orlin is cured of his metahuman abilities, an adult Grace from the future attacks S.T.A.R.
 Labs, kills Dr. Ambres, and abducts him.
 The adult Grace comes from a future where metahumans thrive, so she has taken up the mantle of Cicada upon awaking from her coma to complete her uncle's mission of killing them all, serving as one of the two main antagonists of season five.
 She first targets Vickie Bolen, a metahuman who accidentally caused her parents' death.
 During her fight with the Flash, Grace is confronted by her uncle, who tries to reason with her, which leads to her killing him before fleeing.
 As Orlin dies in Flash's arms, he tells him to save Grace.
 Grace later kidnaps her younger self from the hospital.
 She then crashes the battle between Team Flash and Icicle, stealing the cryo-atomizer Icicle had stolen earlier.
 She then steals prototype versions of S.T.A.R.
 Labs' metahuman cure, which she can weaponize into a lethal version with the cryo-atomizer.
 Nora re-enters Grace's mind and with a version of Orlin successfully convinces her to abandon her anti-metahuman feelings.
 Meanwhile, the adult Grace ceases to exist after the Flash destroys her dagger with a Mirror Gun.
 Present day Grace is mentioned to have been placed in a foster home.